ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 4. components
-This provides a struct where the key is the `_beagleComponent_` property in JSON and the value is the widget that Beagle should render.
-To use a list of common widgets with basic implementation, use the `beagle_components` package in your project.
-Default is empty map.
+Provides a struct where the key is the `_beagleComponent_` property in JSON and the value is the widget that Beagle should render.

+If you want to use a list of common widgets with basic implementation:
+- Use the `beagle_components` package in your project.

+The default is empty map.
 Here is a example of a component declaration:
 ```dart
 Map<String, ComponentBuilder> myComponent = {
   'custom:loading': (element, _, __) {